ajthinking/github-selective-scraper/readme.md

 ## Disclaimer
 Please note to only use this repository in agreement with github API terms of service (scraping only ok for educational purposes).

+## Sample
+Here is a dump of a LOT of Laravel migrations harvested using this repo: https://drive.google.com/file/d/1e9Dnr17XXRCRl5E7dv-i-4sxemCqhssB/view

 ## License
 MIT